PoliticalGraveyard.com

 OWLETT (Soundex O430) — See also HEWLETT, HOWLETT, LETT, OTWELL, OUELLETTE, ROWLETT, ROWLETTE, TOWELL, TOWLE.

 Owlett, G. Mason (1892-1956) — of Wellsboro, Tioga County, Pa.
 Born in Wellsboro, Tioga County, Pa., June 13, 1892.
-Son of Edward Howland Owlett and Ida (Wells) Owlett.
 Republican.
-Lawyer; vice-president, Tioga County Bell Telephone Co. and Tioga Water Works Co.; secretary and director, Highland Milk Condensing Co.; director, Tioga Savings & Trust Co., General Drop Forge Co. of Buffalo; chair of Tioga County Republican Party, 1928-32; member of Pennsylvania state senate 25th District, 1933-40; member of Republican National Committee from Pennsylvania, 1936-40; delegate to Republican National Convention from Pennsylvania, 1940, 1944, 1948, 1952, 1956.
+Lawyer; vice-president, Tioga County Bell Telephone Co. and Tioga Water Works Co.; secretary and director, Highland Milk Condensing Co.; director, Tioga Savings & Trust Co., General Drop Forge Co. of Buffalo; chair of Tioga County Republican Party, 1928-32; member of Pennsylvania state senate 25th District, 1933-40; member of Republican National Committee from Pennsylvania, 1936-40; delegate to Republican National Convention from Pennsylvania, 1940 (chair, Committee on Permanent Organization; speaker), 1944, 1948, 1952 (speaker), 1956 (member, Credentials Committee).
 Presbyterian.
 Member, Freemasons; Odd Fellows; Phi Delta Phi.
 Died in 1956 (age about 64 years).
 Interment at Wellsboro Cemetery, Wellsboro, Pa.

-Relatives: Married, June 20, 1918, to Sue Berkey.
+Relatives: Son of Edward Howland Owlett and Ida (Wells) Owlett; married, June 20, 1918, to Sue Berkey.

 Owlett, Mason See G. Mason Owlett

-OWLEY (Soundex O400) — See also BOWLEY, COWLEY, CROWLEY, HOWLEY, LOEWY, LOWEY, OHLEY, OLEY, OLLEY, OWSLEY, ROWLEY, ULLI, WOOLEY, WOOLLEY, YELLOW, YELLOWLEY, YOWELL.
+OWLEY (Soundex O400) — See also BOWLEY, COWLEY, CROWLEY, HOWLEY, LOEWY, LOWEY, OHLEY, OLEY, OLLEY, OWSLEY, ROWLEY, ULLI, WOLLEY, WOOLEY, WOOLLEY, YELLOW, YELLOWLEY, YOWELL.

 Owley, Candice — of Milwaukee, Milwaukee County, Wis.
 Democrat.
 Delegate to Democratic National Convention from Wisconsin, 2008.
 Female.
 Still living as of 2008.